Hicham Ghazia

-Hicham Ben Ghazia (born in Tunisia) is a professional football coach, fitness trainer, and general coordinator of teams, he started as coach of the CU Bardo 2 women's team in 2005, and currently works as an assistant coach at the Iraqi club Al-Minaa.
+Hicham Ghazia is a professional football coach, fitness trainer, and general coordinator of teams, he started as coach of the CU Bardo 2 women's team in 2005, and currently works as an assistant coach at the Iraqi club Al-Minaa.

 Managerial career

 Ghazia was assistant coach with Fathi Laabidi for Olympique Béja in 2012, before as a physical trainer at Al-Shaab in the UAE, then assistant coach with Abdul-Hafeedh Arbeesh in the Libya national football team from 2012 to 2013, then assistant coach with Fathi Laabidi for club CS Hammam-Lif from 2014 to 2015, then fitness coach with Maher Kanzari for Stade Tunisien in 2016, and again with Abdul-Hafeedh Arbeesh at the Libyan club Al-Ittihad.

 Ghazia moved to Iraq in 2017 to work as a fitness coach for Al-Minaa, then an assistant coach, then a coach in the same club.